noefp/easy_gdb/README.md

 ## Set up easyGDB PostgreSQL database (optional, not recommended)

 There is an option to set up gene annotations in a PostgreSQL relational database.
-Althought it is not needed in recent versions of EasyGDB and performance does not make a difference.
+Although it is not needed in recent versions of EasyGDB, performance does not make a difference.
 This method is no longer maintained.

 We need to set up the database so the easy GDB code is able to find it.
 Remember to change the password by the password you will use for web_usr [below](#create-a-new-role-db-user)